 For a classic diner breakfast, head to Anchor Grill.
 Whether you order eggs and toast or biscuits smothered in sausage gravy, make sure to add goetta.
 This German-inspired sausage made with pork, beef, and steel-cut oats is a beloved local staple.
 Just remember: it’s cash only.

-If you’re in the mood for something chef-driven, reserve a table at The Baker’s Table, a rustic locavore gem where the menu changes weekly based on the freshest ingredients from Ohio River Valley farms.
+If you’re in the mood for something chef-driven, reserve a table at Baker’s Table.
+Recently named a James Beard Award finalist, this rustic locavore gem features a menu that changes weekly, highlighting the freshest ingredients from Ohio River Valley farms.
 Expect handmade pastas, seasonal seafood, and thoughtfully sourced proteins.

 And then there’s Cincinnati chili, an essential part of the region’s culinary identity since 1922.
 Try it at Empress Chili, where the dish originated, or stop by Dixie Chili & Deli for their famous “six-way” option topped with chopped garlic.
 It’s messy, comforting, and completely unforgettable.